Troubleshooting Apache Kudu

 Issues Starting or Restarting the Master or Tablet Server

-- Newer versions of the EXT4 or XFS filesystems support hole punching, but EXT3 does not.
-Older versions of XFS that do not support hole punching return a EOPNOTSUPP (operation not supported) error.
-Older versions of either EXT4 or XFS that do not support hole punching cause Kudu to emit an error message such as the following and to
+Newer versions of the ext4 and xfs filesystems support hole punching.
+Older versions that do not support hole punching will cause Kudu to emit an error message such as the following and to fail to start:

 Error during hole punch test.
 The log block manager requires a filesystem with hole punching support such as ext4 or xfs.
 On el6, kernel version 2.6.32-358 or newer is required.
 To run without hole punching (at the cost of some efficiency and scalability), reconfigure Kudu with --block_manager=file.
 Refer to the Kudu documentation for more details.
 Raw error message follows.

-- Workaround - If you can’t use hole punching in your environment, you can still try Kudu.
+If you can’t use hole punching in your environment, you can still try Kudu.
 Enable the file block manager instead of the log block manager by adding the --block_manager=file flag to the commands you use to start the master and tablet servers.
-Note that the file block manager does not scale as well as the log block manager, and should only be used for small-scale deployments.
+The file block manager does not scale as well as the log block manager.

 To install NTP, use the command appropriate for your operating system: